necx512/GIUDA/TGS_on_behalf_of_someone.md

 CacheOptions: CacheOptions controls how the LSA cache is used.
 The LSA cache stores tickets, but it has some nuances.
 If you specify KERB_RETRIEVE_TICKET_AS_KERB_CRED (which requests the ticket in the form of KRB_CRED along with the session key) right away, there’s a risk that you might not receive a ticket.
 This is because the LSA cache might not have the ticket for the desired service.
 If the cache lacks the ticket and you request it as KRB_CRED, the LSA may return nothing, since there is no ticket to return.
 To address this, you should call LsaCallAuthenticationPackage() twice: first with KERB_RETRIEVE_TICKET_DEFAULT to request the ticket, allowing the LSA to contact the KDC and obtain it, and then with KERB_RETRIEVE_TICKET_AS_KERB_CRED to get the ticket in the desired format, including the session key;

 EncryptionType: Set EncryptionType to specify the desired encryption type for the requested ticket.
 Use KERB_ETYPE_DEFAULT if the specific encryption type is not important.

-Note: For CredentialsHandle, which is used for SSPI, it is not relevant in this context.
+CredentialsHandle, which is used for SSPI, it is not relevant in this context.

 ### Stealing a TGT ticket